Complement C4 (Blood)

 This test measures the amount of C4 proteins in your blood.
-These proteins are part of your complement system, an important part of your immune system that helps kill By measuring complement C4 levels, especially in how they compare with other parts of the complement system, your healthcare provider can diagnose and monitor treatment of certain diseases.
-One of the diseases that commonly involves abnormal C4 levels Why do I need this test?
+These proteins are part of your complement system, an important part of your immune system that helps kill By measuring complement C4 levels, especially in how they compare with other parts of the complement system, your healthcare provider can diagnose and keep track of the treatment of certain diseases.
+One of the diseases that commonly involves abnormal Why do I need this test?

 You may need this test if your healthcare provider suspects you have an autoimmune disorder, especially lupus.
 Symptoms of lupus may include: